 4. A Circular Saw

 The cut produced on one rafter will be used as a pattern for other rafters.
 So the cuts must be precise and accurate.
 So, you should ensure the blade of the saw must be sharp.
 Again, the saw must be having a set square.
+A circular saw can also be used to cut ties, micas, corks etc.

 5. A Hand Saw